Displaying issue details

 If an issue has only one date set, then that issue will be sorted before any other issue that doesn't have any dates.
 The issue with one date will appear at the top of the sorted group.

-Since the issues are already sorted by target dates in the relevant order, you won't be able to drag and drop an issue in the scope section of your plan.
+- Since the issues are already sorted by status in the relevant order, you won't be able to drag and drop an issue in the scope section of your plan.

 Configuring sorting order on the roadmap